AdobeDocs/platform-learn.en/help/tutorial-web-sdk/configure-schemas.md

 >In this exercise, you add the recommended pre-defined field groups for web data collection: _**[!UICONTROL AEP Web SDK ExperienceEvent]**_ and _**[!UICONTROL Consumer Experience Event]**_.
 >
 >
 > If you are only implementing **Adobe Analytics** with Web SDK and not sending any data to **Experience Platform**, use the [!UICONTROL Adobe Analytics ExperienceEvent Template] field group to define the XDM schema.
-This will be used in the [Setup Analytics](setup-analytics.md) lesson.
+This is used in the [Setup Analytics](setup-analytics.md) lesson.

 1. In the **[!UICONTROL Field groups]** section, select **[!UICONTROL Add]**